Physics Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for physicists in Texas?

 National laboratories and research universities are among the most consistent visa sponsors for physicists in Texas.
-Texas A&M University, the University of Texas at Austin, and UT Southwestern Medical Center regularly sponsor H-1B workers in physics-related roles.
+Texas A&M University, the University of Texas at Austin, and UT Southwestern Medical Center regularly sponsor H-1B visa workers in physics-related roles.
 In the energy sector, companies like ExxonMobil, Schlumberger, and Halliburton have sponsored physicists and applied scientists, particularly for roles in geophysics and instrumentation.

 Which visa types are most common for physics roles in Texas?